dyl-tran/dyl-tran/README.md

 ### About Me 💬

 I'm Dylan.
 I'm a student studying in Computer Engineering.
-I work part time as an IT Student Assistant.
+I'm aspiring to be a software engineer.

 ### Connect with me 📫
 <p align="left">